laurauntner/wikidata-to-cidoc-crm/README.md

 # Wikidata to CIDOC CRM

-This repository contains Python scripts that transform structured data from Wikidata into RDF using CIDOC CRM (OWL version, [eCRM](https://erlangen-crm.org/docs/ecrm/current/)) and related models.
+This repository contains Python scripts that transform structured data from Wikidata into RDF using CIDOC CRM (OWL version, [eCRM](https://erlangen-crm.org/docs/ecrm/current/)) and models based on CIDOC CRM: LRMoo and INTRO.
 To improve inference capabilities, all ECRM classes and properties have been mapped to CIDOC CRM using `owl:sameAs`.
+Also, all LRMoo classes and properties have been mapped to FRBRoo.

 The scripts are developed in the context of the project [Sappho Digital](https://sappho-digital.com/) by [Laura Untner](https://orcid.org/0000-0002-9649-0870).

 The repository is under active development.
-Currently, only the `authors` and the `works` modules are available.
+Currently, the `authors` and `works` modules are available.
 The scripts model only basic information but can be dynamically extended.

 Future modules will also model:
 - Textual relations using [INTRO](https://github.com/BOberreither/INTRO)